-The market was taking down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-A lender is able to endure the additional risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI covers the lender in the event a borrower is unable to pay on the loan and the market price of the home is lower than the loan balance.
+The market was working with down payments down to 10, 5 and even 0 percent during the mortgage boom of the last decade.
+A lender is able to manage the increased risk of the low down payment with Private Mortgage Insurance or PMI.
+PMI guards the lender if a borrower doesn't pay on the loan and the market price of the property is less than what is owed on the loan.

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and many times isn't even tax deductible, PMI can be pricey to a borrower.
-It's beneficial for the lender because they obtain the money, and they get paid if the borrower is unable to pay, different from a piggyback loan where the lender consumes all the costs.
+PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and many times isn't even tax deductible.
+Separate from a piggyback loan where the lender absorbs all the damages, PMI is advantageous for the lender because they acquire the money, and they get paid if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the employment of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-The law guarantees that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.
-So, smart homeowners can get off the hook a little early.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically cease the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+The law states that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.
+So, savvy home owners can get off the hook a little earlier.

-It can take many years to arrive at the point where the principal is only 20% of the original loan amount, so it's important to know how your home has grown in value.
-After all, all of the appreciation you've obtained over time counts towards abolishing PMI.
-So why pay it after your loan balance has fallen below the 80% mark?
-Your neighborhood may not be minding the national trends and/or your home might have gained equity before things simmered down, so even when nationwide trends signify declining home values, you should understand that real estate is local.
+Because it can take countless years to reach the point where the principal is only 20% of the initial loan amount, it's important to know how your home has appreciated in value.
+After all, any appreciation you've accomplished over time counts towards abolishing PMI.
+So why should you pay it after your loan balance has dropped below the 80% mark?
+Your neighborhood might not be reflecting the national trends and/or your home may have secured equity before things simmered down, so even when nationwide trends signify plunging home values, you should understand that real estate is local.

-The difficult thing for most homeowners to understand is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can definitely help.
-As appraisers, it's our job to understand the market dynamics of our area.
-At Herrin Appraisal Company, we're masters at recognizing value trends in Clemmons, Forsyth County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will usually remove the PMI with little trouble.
-At that time, the homeowner can relish the savings from that point on.
+The toughest thing for many home owners to understand is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+It's an appraiser's job to know the market dynamics of their area.
+At Herrin Appraisal Company, we're masters at determining value trends in Clemmons, Forsyth County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will usually do away with the PMI with little effort.
+At which time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: